nasa/exoscene/README.md

 images of exoplanetary systems.
 The package was developed by Neil Zimmerman (NASA/GSFC), with source code contributions from Maxime Rizzo and Christopher Stark.

+**exoscene** makes significant use of the Astropy, NumPy, SciPy, and Scikit-image packages.

 A jupyter notebook providing usage examples for much of the functionality is included under the docs subdirectory:
 [exoscene/docs/notebooks/Roman-CGI_scene_demo.ipynb](exoscene/docs/notebooks/Roman-CGI_scene_demo.ipynb)